Advance Capital Management Inc. Sells 811 Shares of Comcast Co. (NASDAQ:CMCSA)

 Comcast Dividend Announcement

-The firm also recently declared a quarterly dividend, which will be paid on Wednesday, October 25th.
-Shareholders of record on Wednesday, October 4th will be issued a dividend of $0.29 per share.
+The company also recently disclosed a quarterly dividend, which will be paid on Wednesday, October 25th.
+Stockholders of record on Wednesday, October 4th will be given a dividend of $0.29 per share.
 The ex-dividend date is Tuesday, October 3rd.
-This represents a $1.16 dividend on an annualized basis and a yield of 2.57%.
-Comcast’s dividend payout ratio is presently 73.42%.
+This represents a $1.16 dividend on an annualized basis and a dividend yield of 2.57%.
+Comcast’s payout ratio is 73.42%.

-CMCSA has been the topic of several analyst reports.
-Barclays lifted their price objective on Comcast from $42.00 to $47.00 and gave the stock an “equal weight” rating in a report on Monday, July 31st.
-Macquarie upgraded Comcast from an “underperform” rating to a “neutral” rating and set a $46.00 price objective on the stock in a report on Friday, July 28th.
-Morgan Stanley lifted their price objective on Comcast from $48.00 to $50.00 and gave the stock an “overweight” rating in a report on Monday, July 24th.
-Oppenheimer boosted their price target on Comcast from $48.00 to $55.00 in a report on Friday, July 28th.
-Finally, KeyCorp boosted their price target on Comcast from $46.00 to $51.00 and gave the company an “overweight” rating in a report on Friday, July 28th.
-Seven research analysts have rated the stock with a hold rating, sixteen have given a buy rating and one has assigned a strong buy rating to the company’s stock.
-According to data from MarketBeat, the company has a consensus rating of “Moderate Buy” and a consensus price target of $47.88.

 Comcast Corporation operates as a media and technology company worldwide.
 It operates through Residential Connectivity & Platforms, Business Services Connectivity, Media, Studios, and Theme Parks segments.
 The Residential Connectivity & Platforms segment provides residential broadband and wireless connectivity services, residential and business video services, advertising sales, and Sky channels.